 Lazy Loading helped to improve the page loading speed

 By default, the entire web page needs to be loaded as all browsers will load the entire webpage when the user is accessing an URL.
 If the page is larger, it will take more time to load.
 Due to longer page loading, the site may be down-ranked in Google search results.

-The page will load faster, save bandwidth for users especially on mobile connections.
+The page will load faster, and save bandwidth for users, especially on mobile connections.
 It shows the load speed improvements from 18% to 35% depending on the network as well.
 The plan for the new feature of Chrome has been notified to all browsers, but none have provided the input if they plan to implement a similar feature.

 The built-in lazy loading can also be turned off if the user chooses to do so.
-This could be done via new browsers or via Chrome flag.
+This could be done via new browsers or via the Chrome flag.

 Google Chrome will not only take in consideration of JS- based lazy loading script but also target the implementation of iframes as well.